yuyangd/viginia/README.md

 Provisioning plan

 Build a stack with the following packages:
-Nginx
+- Nginx
-Gunicorn
+- Gunicorn
-PostgreSQL
+- PostgreSQL
-Supervisor

 # 3 tiers architecture

 Nginx to serve static content

 Gunicorn to serve the Django application

 PostgreSQL to store data